tarwn/lessthandot-hugo/blogs/content/posts/2016-07-01-self-hosted-web-updating-assets-without-restarting-the-debugger.md

   }
 }
 ```
 The key ingredient is <a href="https://www.npmjs.com/package/gulp-watch" title="gulp-watch on npmjs.com" target="_blank">gulp-watch</a>.
-The “watch” task takes a wildcard path and watches the filesystem for changes to that path.
+The "watch" task takes a wildcard path and watches the filesystem for changes to that path.
 When a file matching the path is changed, it calls the provided gulp tasks or function callback.

 I have two tasks for gulp:

-  * “less” – transpiles all *.less files in my assets folder and concatenates them into a single stylesheet.css file
+  * "less" – transpiles all *.less files in my assets folder and concatenates them into a single stylesheet.css file
-  * “watch” – watches the contents of my assets folder and either runs them through the “less” task or copies them to the bin/Debug/Assets folder
+  * "watch" – watches the contents of my assets folder and either runs them through the "less" task or copies them to the bin/Debug/Assets folder

 **gulpfile.json**: Configuration